Hi, I’m Allan Lasser. Welcome to my website.

 By the end of this process, I had only added around 250 lines of code across six files:

-page to render the component and load results, which also statically generates results pages for users without JavaScript. - A
+A user-facing /search page to render the component and load results, which also statically generates results pages for users without JavaScript.

 Over half of this was in service of enhanced client-side functionality, which while totally optional, was very easy to include.